arcege/workspaces/README.md

 This implementation is for Bash only.

-The readonly shell variable `WS_DIR` is set to `$HOME/workspaces` and is the root of the workspaces and configuration scripts.
+The readonly shell variable `WS_DIR` is set to `$HOME/workspaces` and is the root of the workspaces and hook scripts.

 ## Installation ##